The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of 3D Buildings and other structures.
+This page attempts to record what is known about the origin and history of 3D Buildings and other structures / architectural elements which are mainly created by paperfolding, rather than mainly by using cardboard modelling or paper sloyd techniques.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 There is a separate index page for 2D Buildings and Structures.